-Substance use disorders are quite common, and strongly, correlated to various mental health disorders.
-When this occurs, this is called a dual diagnosis, or a co-occurring disorder.
-Personality disorders affect 9.1% of the United State’s adult population, as reported by the National Institute of Mental Health.
-If an individual struggles with both a personality disorder and a substance use disorder, they require a comprehensive and individualized dual diagnosis treatment plan in order to fully address these concerns and create a more balanced and sober state.
+Substance use disorders are quite common and strongly correlated to various mental health concerns—known as co-occurring disorders.
+If an individual struggles with both a personality disorder and a substance use disorder, they require a comprehensive and individualized co-occurring disorders treatment plan.
+Co-occurring disorders treatment can be an effective way to address both disorders simultaneously.

 What Are Personality Disorders?

-At its core, a personality disorder drastically affects the manner by which an individual perceives themselves and those around them, in a capacity that severely impedes their ability to function within their life, altering the way they think, feel and behave.
-Within this disorder, individuals may:
+At its core, a personality disorder drastically affects the manner by which an individual perceives themselves and those around them, in a capacity that severely impedes their ability to function in their life, altering the way they think, feel and behave.
+Personality disorders can make it difficult to:

-- Struggle within their work- or school-related responsibilities.
+- Take care of work- or school-related responsibilities

-Additionally, these individuals often experiencing intense hardships related to creating and maintaining relationships.
-Existing relationships are often tumultuous, fraught with tension and very tenuous in their standing.
+Additionally, those with personality disorders often experience intense hardships related to creating and maintaining relationships.
+Existing relationships are often tumultuous and can be fraught with tension.

 According to DSM-5 criteria for personality disorders, a person must meet the following criteria, as sourced directly from the guidelines: